 - A building practitioner is a person who carries out building work, or a person who is the principal contractor for the work.

 The requirement of registration includes minimum qualifications, experience, knowledge and skills in respect of the various classes of practitioner.
-Designers and builders will also be required to comply with the prescribed Code of Practice and satisfy continuing professional development requirements in order to maintain their registration under the Act.
+Designers and builders will also be required to comply with the prescribed Code of Practice and must continue to satisfy professional development requirements in order to maintain their registration under the Act.

 There are penalties if a building or design practitioner: